TodePond/TodePondDotCom/sky/how-to-dance/readme.md

 ### "I don't want to take the space from someone else"

-By dancing, you are not taking, you are giving.
+By dancing, you are not taking, you are giving

 <br>